pcolby/dokit/README.md

 ```

 By default, the `pokit` command will use the first Pokit device it finds.
 However, if you have more than
-one device, you can specify the device's name, or MAC address, or (on MacOS) device UUID, such as:
+one device, you can specify the device's name, or MAC address, or (on macOS) device UUID, such as:

 ```sh
 pokit status --device RedPokitPro